-The key stakeholders in the RTLB service include:
+Key stakeholders in the RTLB service include:

-- Communities of Learning/Kāhui Ako

-- cluster kura/schools who represent their communities, including:
+- cluster kura/schools who represent their communities, including

 - their teachers and students

-- their families and whānau
+- o their families and whānau

 - their iwi and Māori parents/community

-- their Pasifika parents/community
+- their Pacific parents/community

-- the local Ministry who represents:
+- o RTLB

-- Learning Support
+- regional Ministry of Education Learning Support.

-- Early Childhood Education.

-The key stakeholders need to be assured that the service is managed in a transparent and needs-based manner.
+Key stakeholders need to be assured the service is managed in a transparent and needs-based manner.
 The lead school must formalise a way of consulting with key stakeholders to ensure this happens.
 There are many ways this can be done, for example through a stakeholder committee or advisory group, and/or through regular surveys and reporting.